JPKusumi/GreenfieldPQC/TECHNICAL_SPEC.md

 ## Appendix B.  Performance Measurements of Kusumi-512

 On Intel i9-11900H with .NET 8: Kusumi-512 achieves ~6.4 μs for 1MB encryption (0.92x vs. Threefish-512), with ~2048 KB allocation (0.59x vs. Threefish).
 Python simulations show comparable efficiency, often faster than Threefish in pure-software contexts.
+See also, BENCHMARKS.md (of the same repo) for more performance measures.

 ## Acknowledgements